Shreyank02/CropSure/README.md

 ---

-Made with ❤️ for farmers! 🌾
+Made with love ❤️ for farmers! 🌾